Umrcoin/Source-Code/README.md

 **GAME OVERVIEW**

 It’s a car racing game like you have never seen before.
-For earning UMR token you just connect, play and complete game targets.
+Just play and complete game targets.
-After earning UMR token you can exchange it with any other crypto currency.
 You can play/control with arrow keys.

 **GAME STRUCTURE**